Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Jacob had twelve sons and most of them caused the family to be labeled dysfunctional.
 In Genesis 49 when Jacob was about to die, he blessed his sons.
 He didn't stop with the blessings.
 He also reminded them of their contribution to the family that helped it to be identified as dysfunctional.

-- Jacob's oldest son, Reuben laid with his father's concubine in his father's own bed.
+- Jacob's oldest son, Reuben slept with his father's concubine in his father's own bed.

 - One of the Hivites raped Dinah, Jacob's only daughter.
 Simeon and Levi tricked and massacred the Hivites.

 - Joseph's brothers sold Joseph into slavery and lied to Jacob for years that Joseph was dead.
-They cause their own father to mourn for his favorite son who was dead.
+They caused their own father to mourn for his favorite son who was not really dead.

 This is just one example of a dysfunctional family in the Bible.
 King David's family was also dysfunctional.